George Watters (soldier): Legacy

 In 2019, Watters was the subject of 549: Scots of the Spanish Civil War, a play about his role in the Spanish Civil War.
 A stained glass window with a dedication to Watters was installed in the Prestonpans Labour Club in June 2021.
+In 2023, a book was published, with the families of Scottish International Brigade volunteers, including a description of Geordie Watters' experiences, titled Our Fathers Fought Franco, with royalties to the International Brigades Memorial Trust.